LihongZhang2023/portfolio/critique-by-design.md

 Q5.
 Is there anything you would change or do differently?
 A:  Clarify what the value represents—export, industry revenues, etc. it is not clear.
 Q6.
 Is there any other information you would like to know but you couldn't find from the graph?
 A: What is the unit of measure for dollars?
 Is it bushels of tomatoes, or gross sales on some kind of international tomato market?

+Based on the feedback, I realized the values have been mislabeled as currency, and the title for x-axis was hidden which caused confusion.
+I corrected the value to number format instead of currency.
+However, bringing back the hidden title for x-axis wasn't straight forward.
+I searched online and finally found a solution, tranposing the two axises fixed the issue.
+After I sent the updated sketch to one of my friends.
+I received feedback as following:

 #### Feedback 2 (provided by a colleague at the university, 55 years old)
 Q1.
 Can you tell me what you think this is?